 During the winter months the air cooled chillers operation is reversed and the condenser becomes the evaporator cooling the outside air while the evaporator now acting as a condenser is providing hot water for the building heating.

 These type of heat pump chillers use a “three pipe system”, with one set of water pipes for the summer condenser water/winter evaporator cooling supply water, on set of water pipes for the summer cooling water and the third set of pipes for the winter heating water.
 With three sets of water pipes there is no need for motorized valves to change over water lines from cooling to heat.

 Water source heat pumps operate the same way as the water to water except that the summer condenser water/winter evaporator water are supplied from pipes in the ground and depending on the temperature of the ground source loop either water or water glycol is circulated and is known as “the source water” while the summer evaporator chilled water and the winter hot water is known as the “load water”

-There are two types of heat pumps: those that draw heat from the 1) water, or 2) the ground.
-(We do not offer Air Source Heat Pumps)
+There are three types of heat pumps: those that draw heat from the 1) air, 2) water, and 3) the ground.

 1. Water Source Heat Pumps

 Water source heat pumps draw heat from the building cooling tower or building fluid cooler usually operating with a water/glycol solution to prevent the water from freezing during the winter months.
 Learn more about water source heat pumps.
 Learn more about water source heat pumps.
 See Water Source